April 1, 1865 - During the U.S.

 Palestinian Jews declared their independence from British rule and established

 the new state of Israel.
-The country became a destination for tens of
+The country soon became a destination for tens of

 thousands of Nazi Holocaust survivors and a strong U.S. ally.